Planets in astrology: Jupiter

 In the same way, the planet Jupiter is the king of the other planets, a giant in size with spectacular, brightly colored clouds and intense storms.
-Some astronomers believe that it plays an important protecting role in using its massive gravity to capture or expel from the solar system many comets and asteroids that would otherwise threaten Earth and the inner planets.
+It plays an important protecting role in using its massive gravity to capture or expel from the solar system many comets and asteroids that would otherwise threaten Earth and the inner planets.
 Jupiter takes 11.9 years to orbit the Sun, spending almost an earth year (361 days) in each sign of the zodiac.
 Furthermore, Jupiter is usually the fourth-brightest object in the sky (after the Sun, the Moon and Venus).
+Sagittarius is home to colossal red supergiants such as KW Sagittarii, VX Sagittarii, and GCIRS 7, all of which are roughly the size of Jupiter's orbit.

-In astrology, Jupiter is associated with the principles of growth, expansion, healing, prosperity, good fortune, and miracles.
+In astrology, Jupiter is associated with the principles of growth, expansion, adventures, healing, prosperity, good fortune, and miracles.
 Jupiter governs long distance and foreign travel, big business and wealth, higher education, religion, and the law.
 It is also associated with the urge for freedom and exploration, as well with gambling and merrymaking.

 The 1st-century poet Manilius described Jupiter as temperate and benign, and the greater benefic.
 It was regarded as warm and moist in nature, and therefore favorable to life.
 In medicine, Jupiter is associated with the liver, pituitary gland, and the disposition of fats; it governs the sanguine humor.
 In modern astrology, Jupiter is the primary native ruler of the ninth house, but traditionally, Jupiter was assigned to both the second and ninth houses: the house of values and the house of beliefs, respectively, and had its joy in the second house of good luck.

 Jupiter rules over Thursday, and in Romance languages, the name for Thursday often comes from Jupiter (e.g., joi in Romanian, jeudi in French, jueves in Spanish, and giovedì in Italian).
 Dante Alighieri associated Jupiter with the liberal art of geometry.
 In Chinese astrology, Jupiter is ruled by the element wood, which is patient, hard-working, and reliable.
 In Indian astrology, Jupiter is known as Guru or Brihaspati and is known as the 'great teacher'.